dgudenkov-foreign-languages-homework/homework/homework-113/sb_p85.md

             Can't remember jokes or films

     c.
-        - Peggy can remember the difference between 500 different books, but she still makes mistakes ???
+        - Peggy can remember the difference between 500 different books, but she still makes mistakes occasionally
         - The way you stand or move to on the stage
-        - Tim probably the same with other students
+        - Tim probably the same as all other students
-        - After an hour of watching the film he can raslise he's watched it already
+        - After an hour of watching the film he can realise he's watched it already

     d.
         - I think it more-less ok